Hans Bucher 1

 The history of Denver dates back to 1735 when Hans Bucher became the first settler to take residence of this valley.
 In 1900 Denver was officially incorporated as a borough in Lancaster County, Pennsylvania.

-Over many generations, the descendents of the first humans to enter North America migrated into the eastern woodlands of what is now Pennsylvania.
+Over many generations, the descendants of the first humans to enter North America migrated into the eastern woodlands of what is now Pennsylvania.
 Prominent among these were the Lenni-Lenape, members of the Algonquin language group who, in their native language were known as the Original People.
-Their descendents bequeathed the name Cocalico to the creek that flows through this valley, meaning in their language something like the "place of serpents."
+Their descendants bequeathed the name Cocalico to the creek that flows through this valley, meaning in their language something like the "place of serpents."

 In 1729 Hans Bucher probably became the first European to erect a primitive cabin of squared logs in the valley that was thereafter named for his family.
 Examples of this type of early medieval style construction may be seen in some of the surviving buildings at the Ephrata Cloister.

 By 1735 the Buchers were joined in the valley by Michael Bear and his wife who erected a log dwelling just to the east of present day Denver.
 Michael Bear erected the valley's first grist mill between 1750 and 1760 upon the north side of the west branch of the Cocalico Creek.